AST9110 – Numerical Modeling

 Schedule, syllabus and examination date

 This course provides an introduction to numerical methods used in astrophysics and especially in modeling of systems described by the MHD equations.

-- you will have knowledge of discretization of simple hyperbolic PDE's such as the advection equation
+- you will have knowledge of discretization of simple hyperbolic PDE´s such as the advection equation

-- examination of the stability of difference equations using von Neummann stability analysis
+- you will be able to examine the stability of difference equations using von Neummann stability analysis

 - you will have thorough knowledge of implicit and explicit numerical schemes and solution techniques for these

 - you will acquire expertise in characteristic equations and boundary conditions based on these

-- you will be able to give oral presentations of scientific articles in numerical methods, such as Godunov methods, orally
+- you will be able to give oral presentations of scientific articles in numerical methods, such as Godunov methods.